khannashiv/Observability-Practice/Prometheus-grafana-practice/Implementation.md

 - [Observability Zero to Hero by iam-Veeramalla](https://github.com/iam-veeramalla/observability-zero-to-hero)

-## Commands used while practicing Prometheus and Grafana:
+## Commands used while practicing Prometheus and Grafana.

 ```bash
 # Make sure you have eks cluster running, other prerequisites set as per the above repo i.e. Observability
 # Zero  to Hero by iam-Veeramalla and kubectl configured to access it before running following commands.